phil-kt/Ai.exe/README.md

 As Naoto begins to live his daily high school life he will find himself dragged towards one of the girls and his heart will begin to blossom.

 ## To Play
-To play the game, download the zip files from the Releases
+To play the game, download the zip files from the [Releases tab](https://github.com/LinkCable/Ai.exe/releases)

 ## How It Was Made
 Ai.exe was made in Renpy, with art contributed by my wonderful friend [Roslyn](https://www.instagram.com/shi__r0/).